Akalanka47000/scrapher/readme.md

 - Run `make dev` to start a development server with hot reloading (using Air).
 - Run `make test` to run all tests suites.
 - Run `make test-lightspeed` to run the same above tests cost faster at the cost of readability.
+- Run `make test-coverage` to run all test suites and generate a coverage report.
+Executes with `make test-lightspeed` under the hood.
 - Run `make lint` to run the linter.
 - Run `make build` to build the application.
 - Run `make start` to start the built application (You need to run `make build` first).